-\ Cal MediConnect health plans that were operational in 2014 reported ICP data for 2014.
-Cal MediConnect health plans that were operational in 2015 began reporting with 2015 data.
+MMPs that were operational in 2014 reported ICP data for 2014.
+MMPs that were operational in 2015 began reporting with 2015 data.
 Care plans were based on the ICP data.

-Reassessments help Cal MediConnect health plans update a member's overall health status to determine if additional course-correction is needed.
-Reassessments began in 2015, but continued to pose a challenge for Cal MediConnect health plans through 2016.
-In 2016, the CMT asked the Cal MediConnect health plans about their reassessment processes, successes, and challenges as the monthly topic discussion for July 2016.
-Based on the responses, the CMT developed and shared a survey summary with the Cal MediConnect health plans.
-The summary included observations, challenges and promising practices.
-Some of the challenges the Cal MediConnect health plans faced were:
+Reassessments help MMPs update an enrollee's overall health status to determine if additional course-correction is needed.
+Reassessments began in 2015, but continued to pose a challenge for MMPs through 2017.
+In 2016, the CMT asked MMPs about their reassessment processes, successes, and challenges as the monthly topic discussion for July 2016.
+Based on the responses, the CMT developed and shared a survey summary with the MMPs.
+The summary included observations and challenges.
+Some of the challenges the MMPs faced were:

-- Difficulty in reaching members within regulatory timeframes - Homeless population is difficult to contact and track - Members are not incentivized to complete the HRA or do not recognize the benefits of completing the HRA - Member has limited cell phone minutes or resources to complete the call - Some HRA elements seems too complex for the population - Primary care providers have low engagement - Protections around mental health information create difficulties in engaging specialty mental health providers
+- Difficulty in reaching members within regulatory timeframes - Homeless population is difficult to contact and track - Enrollees are not incentivized to complete the HRA or do not recognize the benefits of completing the HRA - Enrollee has limited cell phone minutes or resources to complete the call - Some HRA elements seems too complex for the population - Primary care providers (PCPs) have low engagement - Protections around mental health information create difficulties in engaging specialty mental health providers

-The summary also proved some promising practices.
-When the CMT discusses reassessments again during the care plan review discussion at the end of 2017, the CMT will see if those practices were put into place, if any were successful, and if new solutions have been discovered.
-Promising practices included:
+The summary also included some promising practices.
+The CMT addressed reassessments during the care plan review discussion at the end of 2017.
+The CMT continues to evaluate whether the practices put into place were successful and to identify any new solutions that have been discovered.
+Promising practices include:

-- Members without a completed HRA should have an alert in the medical system's database.
-If the member contacts the Cal MediConnect health plan for any reason, an alert is sent to the member services representative and the call is transferred to the appropriate department for HRA completion - Conducting Internet research to locate members with outdated contact information - Multiple quality review points throughout the outreach cycle - Weekly peer-to-peer evaluations on reassessment strategies - Pilot program launched in which staff make additional outreach calls after the vendor to complete the HRA - Development and implementation of a monitoring tool to track and oversee annual reassessment needs and timelines - Investment in hospital- and field- based transition of care staff - Medical management system that alerts care management team members when there is a newly identified diagnosis of a particular disease
+• Enrollees without a completed HRA should have an alert in the medical system's database.
+This way, if the enrollee contacts the MMP for any reason, an alert is sent to the member services representative and the call is transferred to the appropriate department for HRA completion

+- Conducting Internet research to locate enrollees with outdated contact information - Multiple quality review points throughout the outreach cycle - Weekly peer-to-peer evaluations on reassessment strategies - Pilot program launched in which staff make additional outreach calls after the vendor to complete the HRA - Development and implementation of a monitoring tool to track and oversee annual reassessment needs and timelines - Investment in hospital- and field-based transition of care staff - Medical management system that alerts CMT members when there is a newly identified diagnosis of a particular disease